Executive Advisory

 AI Readiness

-We assess your AI capabilities across five dimensions: data infrastructure and quality, technical talent and skills gaps, existing AI/ML initiatives, vendor relationships, and organizational readiness for AI-driven change.
+We assess your AI capabilities across five dimensions: data infrastructure and quality, technical talent and skills gaps, existing AI/ML initiatives, vendor relationships, and organizational readiness for AI-driven change — using the same diagnostic discipline as our Innovation Maturity Index.
 We benchmark against what's achievable and identify the specific constraints that will shape your strategy.

 → AI Readiness Assessment with capability gaps